 Nikki Carelli Gabriel, LMFT

 Nikki joined SFV-CAMFT in 2012 and began volunteering to assist as needed with the organization.
 Nikki participated on the Bylaws Committee and the Nominating Committee before being approached in 2015 to take over the administration of the website.
 Nikki joined the Board of Directors in 2017 as Secretary, and after two years as secretary accepted the president position in 2019.
-Nikki is serving a second term as president in 2022 with the goal of increasing volunteerism among the members and encouraging others to take on a leadership role.
+Nikki served a second term as president in 2022.
+Nikki is passionate about chapter leadership and volunteering and helping others to grow and nurture their own leadership skills.

 Parshaw attended UC Irvine, where she received a bachelors degree in both psychology and sociology.
 During her time at UCI and the time in between undergraduate and graduate studies, she pursued her interest in working with kids at the Boys and Girls Clubs of the Harbor Area, starting off as the teen director and working her way toward youth development specialist and program director.
 It was while working at the boys and girls club that she realized her calling to become a Marriage and Family Therapist.
 For her graduate studies, Parshaw attended Chapman University and completed a year of traineeship at the on-site community clinic.
 At the Frances Smith Center for Individual & Family Therapy, Parshaw’s interest and passion for working with people with childhood abuse and domestic violence was sparked and grew.